microbit-fast/microfast/README.md

 ## Quick start

 Open `main.cpp` in text editor.
-Here is example, how to use the library:
+Here is an example of how to use the library:

 ```cpp
 #include "microbit.h"                                                        // include the library